Create a virtual environment with pip pre-installed (required for SkyPilot)

 See Upgrading SkyPilot for more details.

-Connect to a remote API server (optional)#
+To connect to a remote API server:

-If your team has set up a remote SkyPilot API server, connect to it by running:
+If your team has set up a SkyPilot remote API server, connect to it by running:

 sky api login